What are the different ‘types of scuba diving‘ and how to choose the best for you

 I’ve chosen to look at the specific types of dive you can do.
 But then to included comments about the types of scuba diver who are likely to do that type of scuba dive, within each section.

-- Night diving - Enjoy a whole new set of flora and fauna in the dark to see different and nocturnal sea creatures that you may not see during the day.
+- Night diving: Enjoy a whole new set of flora and fauna in the dark to see different nocturnal sea creatures not always seen during the day.

-- Deep diving - As you build your experience and diving qualifications, you'll be able to explore the deeper depths of the ocean.
+- Deep diving: As you build your experience and diver qualifications, you’ll be able to explore the deeper depths of the ocean.

-- Wreck diving - Explore ancient ship wrecks and discover the hidden treasures of what was lost under the waves.
+- Wreck diving: Explore ancient ship wrecks and discover the hidden treasures of what’s been lost beneath the waves.